-

 Participants need to bring twin-size air mattresses, pillows, sleeping bags or other bedding to sleep on classroom floors.
 Youth groups are assigned to sleeping rooms together, gender separate.
 Sleeping rooms may be shared with other youth groups, depending on the size of groups and the size of the room.

-Registered groups can see more information about their lodging facility online on their Group Page under the General Lodging tab.
-Trip Leaders are given the lodging facility’s address.
+Registered groups can see more information about their lodging facility online on their Customer Account under Lodging Info.
+The primary contact will have access to the lodging facility’s address.

 Meals will consist of hot breakfasts, picnic-style lunches, and hot dinners.
 All meals will be prepared for participants by kitchen staff.
 Picnic-style lunches will be assembled in the mornings and brought to work sites.
 The first provided meal is dinner on Sunday and the last meal is breakfast on Saturday.
 IMPORTANT NOTE: Dinner is NOT provided on Wednesday, youth groups have free time this day and dinner is on their own.

 For registered groups: If you have a participant that has to eat gluten-free--please let us know.
 We can have a few gluten free options at camp, but need to know in advance to plan.
-The sample menu is located on Your Group Page under the Schedule, Menu, and Packing tab.
+The sample menu is located on your customer account, under Helpful Resources, and under Schedule, Menu, and Packing.
 Share this with your participants so they can start planning.
 Participants with special diets or allergies are welcome to bring their own food items to fill in as needed during the week.
 Please know that we do have peanut butter on the menu.
 Group Mission Trips is unable to guarantee there will not be any cross-contamination during meal preparation by kitchen staff.
 There will be a staff member available at camp who will be able to answer any questions about food.
 Click here for a visual on accommodations for dietary restrictions.

 Focused on Jesus.
 Our goal is to point people to Jesus.
 Programs focus on Bible passages and daily themes that challenge us to respond to Jesus in ways we will never forget.